Sam-kalaee/Mindset/README.md

 # Mindset
 A web site about the Book,
 by using bootstrap
-a responsive websit for all screen size
+, a Responsive website for all screen size